St. Francis Man Sentenced for Assault With a Dangerous Weapon

-Acting United States Attorney Randolph J. Seiler announced that a St. Francis, South Dakota, man convicted of Assault with a Dangerous Weapon was sentenced on July 13, 2015, by U.S. District Judge Roberto A. Lange.
+United States Attorney Ron Parsons announced that a St. Francis, South Dakota, man convicted of Assault With a Dangerous Weapon was sentenced on July 30, 2019, by U.S. District Judge Roberto A. Lange.

-This case was investigated by Rosebud Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Carrie G. Sanderson prosecuted the case.
+This case was investigated by the Federal Bureau of Investigation and the Rosebud Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Kirk Albertson prosecuted the case.

 White Hat was immediately turned over to the custody of the U.S. Marshals Service.